AzureDevOps3/duffney.github.io/_drafts/2017-03-01-Configure-HTTPS-DSC-PullServerPSv5.md

 {% endhighlight %}

-After the lab default are setup it's time to create the directory structure for Lability.
+After the lab default are set up it's time to create the directory structure for Lability.
 To do that we'll use another cmdlet from the Lability module called
 `Start-LabHostConfiguration`.
 Once the cmdlet runs take a look at the directory structure as shown in the screenshot below.
 All the directory names are fairly self-explanatory, but it's worth familiarizing yourself with the structure.